 - Lightly brush the top of the pie with ice water and dust lightly with the turbinado sugar.

-- Bake until the pie is golden brown, about 30 minutes.
+- Bake until the pie is lightly golden brown, about 30 minutes.

 - Cover the crust edge with foil and turn the oven temperature to 375 degrees.

-- Bake the pie until the filling bubbles thickly in the center, about 30 minutes.
+- Bake the pie for another 30 minutes until the filling is bubbling.

 - Cool pie on rack for an hour.